As-Built Drawings to Reduce Rework and Improve Coordination

 Site Plans

 A site plan, sometimes referred to as a plot plan, is the graphic representation of all existing site conditions.
-The site plan maps the entire layout of the project site, including the location of buildings, paving, utilities, and terrain features in a single depiction.
+The site plan shows the full layout of the project.
+It includes where buildings, paving, utilities, and terrain features are located, all in one view.

 Floor Plans